mdragone1/ESP32-IoT-Workshop/docs/part2/CERT1.md

 - CN=huwiot Root CA : hwuiot is the Organisation ID for your IoT Platform
 - pass:password123 : password123 is the password that will protect the key - if you change this value do not forget what you entered, as you need it when using the key later.

 This generates the key and protects it with a password.
 A public certificate is then generated in pem format, which is then converted to der format.
 Finally the xxd command creates a header file which allows the certificate to be embedded in code - this can be useful for devices that don't have a file system.

-### Step 2 - Uploading the root CA Certificate to the IoT Platform
+### Step 2 - Uploading the Root CA Certificate to the IoT Platform

 You need to load the root CA certificate into the IoT platform using the console.
 In the settings section goto to CA Certificates in the Security section.
-Select to **Add certificate** then select the rootCA_certificate.pem file you just generated to upload to the platform, then press **Save**.
+Select to **Add Certificate** then select the rootCA_certificate.pem file you just generated to upload to the platform, then press **Save**.

-### Step 3 - INFORMATION ONLY - Generating a Server key and certificate
+### Step 3 - Generating a Server key and certificate (FOR INFORMATION ONLY)

 After generation the Root Certificate Authority key and certificate, the script generates the key and certificate for the MQTT server.
 It does this by generating a key, then creating a certificate request file.
 The x509 takes the certificate request and the CA root certificate and key then generates the MQTT server certificate, which is signed by the CA root certificate.

 The MQTT server certificate must includes the DNS name of the server.
 This is used as part of the verification process at connection time, to ensure that the client is talking to the intended server.
 The script generates the **srvext_custom.cfg** file with the correct DNS address of the MQTT broker you use.

 To generate a certificate for the IoT platform the script runs the following commands: